A closer look at 10 nonprofits we are supporting this year who are making a huge impact.

-We’ve been marking our 10-year anniversary with something that we’re calling a 10×100 Campaign.
+If you’ve been following along in this section of CEE News this year, you’ll know that we’ve been marking our 10-year anniversary with something that we’re calling a 10×100 Campaign.
 We wanted to give something back to the world that has given so much to us, so we’ve decided to donate $100, each, to 10 nonprofits throughout the year.
-This month, we’re giving $100 to TERI, Campus of Life, and sharing this Q&A with TERI’s CEO Cheryl Kilmer.
+This month, we’re giving $100 to Dwell with Dignity, and sharing this Q&A with the organization’s Executive Director, Ashley Sharp.

-When was TERI, Campus of Life founded and how does it fulfill its mission?
+When was Dwell with Dignity founded and how does it fulfill its mission?

-Tell us about the people TERI, Campus of Life serves and why it’s so important.
+Tell us more about the people Dwell with Dignity serves and why it’s so important.

-Can you share a story about how someone’s life has changed because of TERI, Campus of Life?
+Can you share a story about how someone’s life has changed because of Dwell with Dignity?